-Menu Item Description Intel(R) AES-NI The Intel(R) AES-NI option improves the speed of applications by performing encryption and decryption using the Advanced Encryption Standard Instruction Set and is set to Enabled by default.
+Menu item Description Intel(R) AES-NI The Intel(R) AES-NI option improves the speed of applications by performing encryption and decryption using the Advanced Encryption Standard Instruction Set and is set to Enabled by default.
 System Password Allows you to set the system password.
 This option is read-only if the password jumper is not installed in the system.
 Setup Password Allows you to set the setup password.
 This option is read-only if the password jumper is not installed in the system.
 Password Status Allows you to lock the system password.
 By default, the Password Status option is set to Unlocked .
 TPM Security Allows you to control the reporting mode of the Trusted Platform Module (TPM).
 By default, the TPM Security option is set to Off .
 You can only modify the TPM Status, TPM Activation, TPM Clear, and Intel TXT fields if the TPM Security field is set to either On with Pre-boot Measurements or On without Pre-boot Measurements .
 TPM Status Displays the TPM status.

-Menu Item Description TPM Activation Allows you to change the operational state of the TPM.
+TPM Activation Allows you to change the operational state of the TPM.
 By default, the TPM Activation option is set to No Change .
-TPM Clear \bigwedge CAUTION: Clearing the TPM results in loss of all keys in the TPM.
+TPM Clear CAUTION: Clearing the TPM results in loss of all keys in the TPM.
 The loss of TPM keys may affect booting to the operating system.
 Allows you to clear all the contents of the TPM.
-By default, the TPM Clear option is set to No .
+By default, the ${\bf TPM}$ Clear option is set to ${\bf No}$.
 Intel(R) TXT Allows you enable or disable Intel Trusted Execution Technology.
-To enable Intel TXT , Virtualization Technology must be enabled and TPM Security must be Enabled with Pre-boot measurements.
-By default, the Intel TXT option is set to Off .
+To enable Intel TXT, Virtualization Technology must be enabled and TPM Security must be Enabled with Pre-boot measurements.
+By default, the Intel TXT option is set to Off.
 Power Button Allows you to enable or disable the power button on the front of the system.
 By default, the Power Button option is set to Enabled .
 NMI Button Allows you to enable or disable the NMI button on the front of the system.
 By default, the NMI Button option is set to Disabled .
 AC Power Recovery Allows you to set how the system reacts after AC power is restored to the system.
 By default, the AC Power Recovery option is set to Last .
 AC Power Recovery Delay Allows you to set how the system supports staggering of power up after AC power is restored to the system.
 By default, the AC Power Recovery Delay option is set to Immediate .
 User Defined Delay (60s to 240s) Allows you to set the User Defined Delay when the User Defined option for AC Power Recovery Delay is selected.
+Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image using the certificates in the Secure Boot Policy.
+Secure Boot is disabled by default.